Overview

 Georgia Trails Education Grant

-Our grants specialists also administer the Georgia Trails Education Grants promoting trail safety and environmental protection.
+The funds are available for a period of one year and must be utilized for the project within that timeframe.
 Projects must have a direct relationship with a recreational trail or trails.
-Projects can include education programs and/or production of trail-related educational material (whether for information displays, print, video, audio, interactive computer displays, etc.)
+The projects can include education programs and/or the production of trail-related educational material (displays, print, video, audio, interactive computer displays, etc.)

 Georgia Statewide Comprehensive Outdoor Recreation Plan: SCORP 2022-2026